-As part of our ongoing work to support our First Nations, Métis, and Inuit students and staff, and raising awareness of Indigenous culture in the Toronto Catholic District School Board (TCDSB), the Indigenous Education department is pleased to announce our continuing cultural initiative: The Elder/Knowledge Keeper Residence Virtual Program.
+As part of our ongoing work to support our First Nations, Métis, and Inuit students and staff, and raising awareness of Indigenous culture in the Toronto Catholic District School Board (TCDSB), the Indigenous Education department is pleased to announce our continuing cultural initiative: the Elder/Knowledge Keeper in Residence Program.

 This program is free.
-There is no cost to you or your school for their visits.
+There is no cost to the teacher or school for their visits.
 The virtual sessions will all take place on Zoom.
-Once a date and time has been arranged with the Elder or Knowledge Keeper, you (teacher) will be responsible for coordinating a Zoom meeting.
+Once a date and time has been arranged with the Elder or Knowledge Keeper, the teacher will be responsible for coordinating a Zoom meeting.

 In Indigenous cultures, Elders/Knowledge Keepers occupy a crucial role in supporting their communities, imparting wisdom, customs, culture, values and lessons through storytelling, sharing, and traditional teachings.
 Clayton, Ester and Diane have extensive experience working with the Indigenous and non-Indigenous communities through their respective cultural teaching.